 However, the witch that hired Lily every summer did always seem to mention something about funds being available to a select few...just like the position of cleanup girl was available.
 It wasn’t something that was necessary; cleaning up while they go was an easy task for the Healers.
 But they had given Lily the job because she needed the money and was willing to work her arse off for it.

 Still, she didn’t think she was able to hand over such a large sum of money for a broomstick.
 Maybe one day, but for now she should continue to let it sit in Gringotts, waiting until it could serve an actual purpose.

 She glanced at Remus to ask him about his wrist, but the words that had formed on the tip of her tongue were lost.
-He was concentrating intensely at they greying night sky, so focused on the drifting clouds that, at first, Lily was sure he didn’t even register her stare.
+He was concentrating so intensely on the greying night sky, so focused on the drifting clouds that, at first, Lily was sure he didn’t even register her stare.
 When he looked away from the bewitched ceiling his eyes met hers.

-Something in them made Lily’s heart constrict: a quick drumming of fear that the emptiness coating the dark eyes of her friend caused.
-But before she could even begin to wonder about the look, it was as gone.
+Something in them made Lily’s heart constrict -- a quick drumming of fear that the emptiness coating the dark eyes of her friend caused.
+But before she could even begin to wonder about the look, it was gone.

 “I’ll meet you all at the ‘eads quarters, I ‘ave to return a library book.”
 Belle stifled a yawn at the last few words before dumping the remainder of her dinner onto Sirius’s plate.

 “Okay, take your time.
 If the portrait won’t budge, that means we aren’t back yet.
 James or I have to be in there for it to open.”
 Belle nodded at Lily before grabbing the broom that Sirius had lent her and weaving her way towards the exit of the Great Hall.

 “So, did you two get the Hogsmeade date figured out?”
 Alice asked, glancing at Lily as she spoke.